What it does

 Circle Property's strategy is to identify under-utilised office buildings and rejuvenate them to boost the underlying value and rental income.

 The sweet spot is properties worth between £5mln and £15mln or that are too small for institutional funds and too large for most private investors.

-About 94% of the portfolio are regional offices, a property sub-sector that was the UK’ second best performer in 2018 with capital returns of more than 5%.
+About 94% of the portfolio is regional offices, a property sub-sector that has been one of UK’s performers recently.